 Josh made coffee while Johnny stared into his afternoon cereal.
-They hadn’t been awake long and Josh was enjoying the few moments of comfortable silence, until Johnny looked up with a curious expression and said.
+They hadn’t been awake long and Josh was enjoying the few moments of comfortable silence before being fully awake.
+Suddenly Johnny looked up with a curious expression and said.

 “Where do hiccups come from?”

 Josh turned, slightly confused and a bit bewildered.

 “I mean, like, they’re just this sound and feeling that appear in people, but like, where do they come from?”